DFE/MONK/doc/source/devel.rst

 ===================

 This page describes all the details about the development process.
-If you want an overview like tutorial, have a look at :ref:`chap-contrib`.
+If you want a short tutorial to start, have a look at :ref:`chap-contrib`.

 Communicating with the Developers
 ---------------------------------